 Center for International Cooperation in Conservation focuses on contributing internationally from the point of view of culture by conducting joint research and training programs, such as education of specialists on cultural properties and transfer of techniques for conservation, that meet the needs of a given country in response to requests from various Asian Nations.

 Six years have passed since the Great East Japan Earthquake.
 Deliberations will continue for the construction of the Japanese Cultural Heritage Disaster Risk Mitigation Network that started in fiscal year 2014 with the headquarters of the National Institutes for Cultural Heritage at the center.
 Great damage was also caused by the 2016 Kumamoto Earthquake, calling for study of preventive measures for natural disasters.
 The Institute seeks to employ the lessons that have been learnt as a result of recent disasters and to analyze relief activities to summarize information regarding techniques and knowledge for aiding disaster-stricken cultural properties.
 It will also continue to conduct research on methods to preserve cultural properties that take into account prevention and reduction of damage.

-In order to conduct activities related to the protection of cultural heritage internationally, it is essential to enhance and develop a system of cooperation with domestic organizations and experts in related fields.
-In this view, the Japan Consortium for International Cooperation in Conservation, whose Secretariat has been established at the Institute on commission from the Agency for Cultural Affairs, is of great significance.
-Much is expected of its activities, and the Institute hopes to be actively engaged in its management.
+In order to conduct activities related to the protection of cultural heritage internationally, it is essential to enhance and develop a system of cooperation with related organizations and experts in related fields in Japan.
+In that sense, the Japan Consortium for International Cooperation in Cultural Heritage, whose Secretariat has been established at the Institute on commission from the Agency for Cultural Affairs, is of great significance.
+Last year the Consortium celebrated the 10th year of its establishment and much is expected of its activities as it moves toward the next ten years.
+The Institute hopes to be involved actively in its activities.

 We will endeavor to make this Institute a research organization for comprehensive study associated with the protection of cultural properties, managing it efficiently and effectively.
 We ask for your understanding, support and cooperation.